pdf-association/arlington-pdf-model/TestGrammar/README.md

   - cannot report whether trailer keys are direct or indirect
   - necessary runtime shared libraries/DLLs are in `TestGrammar/bin/...`
   - there are no debug symbols so when things go wrong it is difficult to know what and/or why
+  - does **not** support unknown encryption algorithms even if the PDF uses conventional cross-reference tables and trailers.
+The PDF will just failed to acquire trailer!

 * Sarge: a light-weight C++ command line parser
   - command line options are kept aligned with Python PoCs